-It’s the holiday season, so we’re spreading some cheer with heartwarming stories about rescue pups meeting their new families.
+It’s holiday season, so we’re spreading cheer with heartwarming stories about rescue pups meeting their new families.
 Grab a hot cup of peppermint mocha latte (and, if you’re anything like me, a box of tissues), curl up with your doggie, and enjoy these uplifting tales as told by proud fur-parents.

 Meet Ripley, an Italian Greyhound rescued from people so horrible it’s hard to call them people.
 They captured, stole, and “adopted” small dogs and puppies to sell them as bait dogs, giving them miserable and ultimately, short lives.

 A twist of fate rescued these pups from certain doom.
 Police raided the abuser’s home for reasons unrelated to these puppies when authorities found cages full of sickly, hungry little doggies desperate for the rescue that came just in time.
 Most of these innocent dogs were in bad shape after the suffering they endured, but all were successfully rescued and sent to various animal rescues.

 Ripley was rescued by the East Coast Humane Society.
 After several weeks of much-needed attentive and loving care, she was nurtured back to health.

 Earlier this year, Ripley found her new forever home.
 When an employee of Zesty Paws, Cindy, heard Ripley’s story, it tugged at her heartstrings, and it was love at first sight.
 Ripley is thriving with her new family and is slowly overcoming the emotional issues she suffered at the hands of her cruel captors.
 She has bonded with both her new parents and her new doggie siblings, and has made herself quite comfortable in her new, warm home.